-The Milwaukee Road Railroad built this station in the 1960s.
-During that time, the station served passengers for the Milwaukee Road, Chicago & Northwestern railroads and had office space.
+The Milwaukee Road Railroad constructed this station in the early 1960s.
+During that time, it served passengers on the Milwaukee Road and Chicago & Northwestern railroads and provided office space.

-This station was known as Milwaukee Union Station from 1965-2007, and in 2007 it was renamed the Milwaukee Intermodal Station.
+From 1965 to 2007, it was called Milwaukee Union Station and then renamed the Milwaukee Intermodal Station.

-Later, Wisconsin DOT acquired the building, and Amtrak and bus lines started using the station, creating a surface travel hub in Milwaukee.
+Subsequently, the Wisconsin DOT acquired the building, where they continued to host rail service and brought in bus lines to create a surface travel hub in Milwaukee.

 The Milwaukee Intermodal Station Today